 8. Graves’ disease

-9. Sjögren’s syndrome
+9. Sjögren’s disease

-The hallmark symptoms of Sjögren’s syndrome are dry eyes and dry mouth, but it may also affect the joints or skin.
+The hallmark symptoms of Sjögren’s disease are dry eyes and dry mouth, but it may also affect your joints or skin.

 10. Hashimoto’s thyroiditis